themespade/rainbownews/readme.txt

 == THEME USAGE ==

 = Theme Instruction =
-Get theme instruction at http://99colorthemes.com/theme-instruction/rainbownews/
+Get theme instruction at http://docs.themespade.com/rainbownews/

-= Free Support =
-Get free support at http://99colorthemes.com/support-forum/rainbownews/

 = Theme Features Usage =
 All available options can be used from Appearance->Customize